 Page Size – The size in bytes of a database page.

 Page – The basic unit of database file input/output.
 Database files may be organized into a set of fixed-sized pages containing data associated with one or more record occurrences (table rows).

 Party – A party to an Agreement (between Raima and Customer)

 PLC – Programmable Logic Controller.

-Portable – Software which has been developed to be able to run on many different computer hardware and operating systems with little or no change.
+Portable – Software that has been developed to be able to run on many different computer hardware and operating systems with little or no change.

 Protocol – A specific method in which messages are formulated, formatted, and passed between computers in a network.
 Internet messages are passed between computers using the TCP/IP protocol.

-Read-only Transaction – A multi-version concurrency control (MVCC) feature that allows database data to be read by one process without blocking another process’s modification of that same data.
-This features is available in RDM but not RDM Server.
+Read-only Transaction – A Multi-Version Concurrency Control (MVCC) feature that allows database data to be read by one process without blocking another process’s modification of that same data.
+Frequently referred to as a “snapshot.”

 Real-time – A real-time environment is one in which specific tasks must be guaranteed to execute within a specified time interval.
 For a DBMS to be considered truly real-time, it must be able to perform specific database-related tasks in a time that can be deterministically demonstrated—i.e., the worst case execution time can be demonstrated.
-Because a general-purpose DBMS deals with dynamic data in which the sizes of tables vary over time and since DBMS response times depend on the amount of data to be processed they cannot be considered as real-time.
-This is true also for RDM Embedded.
-It is real-time friendly, because it has a small footprint and has features (such as virtual tables) that allow it to be used in beneficial ways in a real-time application.
+Because a general-purpose DBMS deals with dynamic data in which the sizes of tables vary over time, and since DBMS response times depend on the amount of data to be processed they cannot be considered real-time.
+This is true also for RDM.
+It is real-time friendly, because it is fast, has a small footprint and has features (such as virtual tables and in-memory storage) that allow it to be used in beneficial ways in a real-time application.